jackyzha0/quartz/content/notes/Untitled.md

 member?

-MANAGER We’re approached by a prospective
+MANAGER We’re ==approached by a prospective

-member and we get them to fill in their personal
+member and we get them to fill in their personal==

 details on our form (see Section 3 on page 8).